kevinshome/xkcd/README.md

 Database
 ==========

-This repository contains a SQLite3 database with all available comic information (as of 2022-08-21).
-In order to search by keyword, this database is required.
-It can be installed either by running the installation script with the "--install-db" flag, or directly from PyPI (xkcd-comicdb).
+In order to search by keyword, the comic database (xkcd-comicdb) is required.
+It can be installed either by running the installation script with the "--install-db" flag, or directly from PyPI.

 License
 =========